NASM CNC Study Guide

 Creatine Monohydrate

-Supplementing with creatine monohydrate is done in order to increase the amount of creatine that we store in our bodies.
+Supplementing with creatine monohydrate is done to increase the amount of creatine that we store in our bodies.
 This is done through a loading cycle or through just taking a certain amount daily.

 One side-effect is that you gain weight due to the retention of water.
 It is a generally safe supplement to take when following the guidelines, and it does work.